mesh7/walzo/README.md

 # walzo
-A website to showcase the walzo application, react-native based wallpaper app.
+A website to showcase Walzo, react-native based wallpaper app.